owhere/brics-jupyter-slurm/README.md

 ### 0. Prerequisites

 Docker is required to use for the container.
-Podman is also possible, but not tested yet.
+Podman is also possible.

 Prepare a user (i.e. admin) in your host, to mimic the container set up.
 ```shell